 Call for expressions of interest – ChangeFest25 sessions

-EOI open until Monday 21st July 2025
+EOI now extended until Monday 28th July 2025

 Are you a practitioner, funder, educator, researcher, or policymaker interested in designing and facilitating a dynamic learning experience or session at ChangeFest25? or at an upcoming Learning Network online session?